WILI-FM: History

-However, Nutmeg once again lost out on the $200,000 purchase of WXLS, and the station was sold to Delta Communications Co. of Washington, D.C. in 1979.
-Delta was a minority owned company, making the station the state’s first minority owned FM station.
-The station was sold for $175,000 under the FCC’s distressed sale policy, allowing stations facing license renewal hearings to avoid losing their license by selling to minority owned companies at prices below market value.
+However, Nutmeg once again lost out on the $200,000 purchase of WXLS, and the station was sold to Delta Communications Co. of Washington, D.C., in 1979.
+Delta was a minority owned company, making the station the state's first minority owned FM station.
+The station was sold for $175,000 under the FCC's distressed sale policy, allowing stations facing license renewal hearings to avoid losing their license by selling to minority owned companies at prices below market value.
 WXLS and co-owned WKND were facing allegations of fraudulent billing practices and staff mismanagement.
 Both stations were sold to separate minority-owned companies.

-Studios were relocated to 75 Bridge Street at the foot of Hosmer Mountain, and call letters were changed to WNOU on June 10, 1980, the station dropped beautiful music and changed to UC under their new moniker “The All New Nou 98 FM”, and billed themselves as both “The Heart and Soul of Connecticut” and "There's nothing good as Nou!"
-The station featured mornings with Ray Pender and Mark Virdone a.k.a.
-"The Nou 98 FM's Dynamic Duo" from 5:30 am to 10:00 am.
-Program Director Gregg Dixon was on the air from 10:00 am to 3:00 pm, Sara from 3:00 pm to 7:00pm, and Eddie “The Cowboy” Schaffer with “The Nou 98 FM's Night Service” from 7:00 pm to 12:00 am.
-Additional programming featured minority-produced syndicated “Coast to Coast Top 20” with Doug Steele, and from 1983-1985 the daily syndicated feature Radioscope with Lee Bailey, also a minority-owned program.
-Sundays featured Music of the City at 9, Caribbean Vibes from 10-2 and All That Jazz evenings with TJ Magnum, the stage name for station owner Sullivan Brown.
-Brown also took to the airwaves Saturdays as TJ Magnum.